PDAL/PDAL/doc/stages/readers.rst

 found in LiDAR point clouds.
 Not all dimension types need to be fixed, however.
 Database drivers typically return unstructured lists of dimensions.
-A reader might provide a simple file type, like :ref:`readers.text`, a complex database like :ref:`readers.oci`, or a network service like :ref:`readers.ept`.
+A reader might provide a simple file type, like :ref:`readers.text`, a complex database like :ref:`readers.pgpointcloud`, or a network service like :ref:`readers.ept`.

 .. toctree::